 Private investment increased in 2021 driven by the development of housing and infrastructure projects.
-Going forward, the rate of growth of private investment will depend on how the mineral price cycle evolves, on business expectations and on a political environment that provides stability to the country.
+Going forward, the rate of growth of private investment will depend on how the mineral price cycle evolves, on business expectations and on a political environment.